HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 # Performance-sizing guidance for rendering with a small configuration

-## DX rendering sizing-performance tests overview
+## Overview of DX rendering sizing-performance tests

 DX sizing is one of the goals of DX performance tests.
 DX sizing aims to identify the reliable Kubernetes environment for small, medium, and large DX configurations.
 This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) in small configurations.
 A similar approach will be applied for medium and large configurations.
 This topic also discusses how adjustments to the pod configuration can make significant improvements in system responsiveness.